fundfluent-admin/funding-assistant/project-roadmap.md

 This document outlines the technical improvements and modernization plan for the FundFluent MCP server based on a comprehensive review of the current implementation and the latest MCP SDK updates.

-**Status Update (July 2025)**: Phases 1, 2, and 3B have been completed successfully.
-The server has been modernized with MCP SDK 1.16.0, McpServer pattern, StreamableHTTP transport, comprehensive error handling, resource support, enhanced tool annotations, and functional API authentication.
+**Status Update (July 2025)**: Phases 1, 2, 3B, and 4A have been completed successfully.
+The server has been modernized with MCP SDK 1.16.0, McpServer pattern, StreamableHTTP transport, comprehensive error handling, resource support, enhanced tool annotations, functional API authentication, and modular registration architecture.

 ## Current State Analysis